vinitatgithubnew/TagNotificationDemo/Jenkins/DE_AUTO/DE0.9/CREATE_INSTALLER_SCRIPT/ReadMe.txt

 - Edit config.properties file: vi config.properties
 - Modify following parameters as per your requirements:
 APPEND_SOURCE_VERSION=2021308.1.08.00 //Keept this blank if no SOURCE_VERSION to append PLATFORM_HELM_VERSION=2022106.0.04.00 //New HELM_VERSION - tag received from the product team.
-Keep it unchanged if want to continuw with same version.
+Keep it unchanged if want to continue with same version.
 SMARTAPPS_HELM_VERSION=2022106.0.04.06 //New SMARTAPPS_HELM_VERSION - tag received from the product team.
-Keep it unchanged if want to continuw with same version.
+Keep it unchanged if want to continue with same version.
-ZIP_VERSION=22106_DROP4 //Update the ZIP version as per requirement PLAYBOOKS_REPO_BRANCH=213000-maint//Update the branch if needed JENKINS_JOB_NAME=CREATE_ONPREM_INSTALLER JENKINS_SERVER=vl-aus-domqa134 //Your Jenkins Server Name JENKINS_PORT=8080 //Your Jenkins Port JENKINS_USERNAME=admin //Your Jenkins Username JENKINS_PASSWORD=admin //Your Jenkins Password
+ZIP_VERSION=22106_DROP4 //Update the ZIP version as per requirement PLAYBOOKS_REPO_BRANCH=213000-maint//Update the branch if needed JENKINS_JOB_NAME=CREATE_ONPREM_INSTALLER JENKINS_SERVER=vl-aus-domqa134 //Your Jenkins Server Name JENKINS_PORT=8080 //Your Jenkins Port JENKINS_USERNAME=admin //Your Jenkins Username JENKINS_PASSWORD= //Your Jenkins Password GIT_TOKEN=//Git Token
 - Review job.properties file and modify parameters if needed.
 Please note, python script uses following job parameters from config.properties that you need not modify in job.properties.
 PLAYBOOKS_REPO_BRANCH
 PLATFORM_HELM_VERSION